HuemulSolutions/enola/docs/extracting_information.md

 - `61-150`: Good
 - `151-10000`: Very Good

-This means if you want to send a text with `1000` letters, it will be automatically rated as Very Good.
+This means if the response contains `1000` characters, it will be automatically rated as Very Good.

-To achieve this, in your Python script you have to add the evaluation logic inside the `for` loop, to send an evaluation every time you retrieve information.
+To achieve this, you need to add the evaluation logic inside the `for` loop in your Python script, so that you send an evaluation every time you retrieve information.
 - At the beginning of your code, import the evaluation libraries:
 ```python
 from enola import evaluation